fcheung/optin_parsing/README.md

 ## Caveats

 Ordinarily parameters are parsed by a Rack middleware.
-This gem defers parsing until the request is processed to the controller: the parsed parameters will not be available to middleware code that runs before this.
+This gem defers parsing until the request is processed by the controller: the parsed parameters will not be available to middleware code that runs before this.

 ## Contributing